theninthsky/client-side-rendering/README.md

 const Pokemon = lazy(() => import(/* webpackChunkName: 'pokemon' */ 'pages/Pokemon'))
 ```

-So when the user visits the Lorem Ipsum page, they only download the main chunk script (which includes all shared dependencies such as the framework) and the `lorem-ipsum.[hash].js` chunk.
+So when the user visits the Pokemon page, they only download the main chunk scripts (which includes all shared dependencies such as the framework) and the `pokemon.[hash].js` chunk.

 _Note: it is encouraged to download the entire app so that users will experience instant, app-like, navigations.
 But it is a bad idea to batch all assets into a single script, delaying the first render of the page.
 <br>